FIRE-Phoebe/Gas_Price_analysis/README.md

 ### Time Series Model
 - Auto Regression Integrated Moving Average(ARIMA)
   - Monthly all_grades_gas_price from 1993 to 2022.
-  - total 349month from the past to make predictions.
+  - total 349month from the past to make predictions
+  - consider seasonality of the dataset

 ### Performance of Models
 #### Model Pros and Cons